Enhanced precision of circadian rhythm by output system: Introduction

-The examples of precision of circadian rhythms described above were observed through the reporter system with bioluminescence or fluorescence.
-For example, Li et al. (\cite{Li:2020}) used the reporter system that the clock-controlled Per2 promoter drives the expression of luciferase gene, resulting in daily rhythms of bioluminescence.
+The precision of circadian rhythms including the above mentioned examples have been observed using a reporter system with bioluminescence or fluorescence.
+For example, Li et al. \cite{Li:2020} used a reporter system wherein the clock-controlled Per2 promoter drove the expression of luciferase gene, resulting in daily rhythms of bioluminescence.
 Technically, fluctuations observed via these reporter systems are fluctuations of the output system.
-Some theoretical studies state that the signal transduction can amplify fluctuations (\cite{Shibata:2004, Shibata:2005th}).
-However, the association of fluctuations between the central circadian clock generating the circadian rhythms and the output system has been not addressed till date, because directly observing fluctuations of the central clock is difficult.
+Certain theoretical studies state that the signal transduction can amplify fluctuations \cite{Shibata:2004, Shibata:2005th}.
+However, the association of fluctuations between the central circadian clock generating the circadian rhythms and the output system has been not addressed till date.
+This is because directly observing fluctuations of the central clock is difficult.
 Instead of experimental elucidation, we here theoretically addressed the question of whether the precision of circadian clock is improved or worsened by the downstream of the clock.

 Several studies on the fluctuation in the oscillation periods have ever been performed theoretically.
-The CV in the period of synchronized coupled phase oscillators was analytically and numerically analyzed (\cite{Kori:2012, Mori:2013ba}).
-Conversely, the coupling strength can be inferred based on the deviation of the period (\cite{Mori:2022}).
+The CV in the period of synchronized coupled phase oscillators was analytically and numerically analyzed \cite{Kori:2012, Mori:2013ba}.
+Conversely, the coupling strength can be inferred based on the deviation of the period \cite{Mori:2022}.
 Moreover, Mori \& Mikhailov derived a formula describing period variability in general $N$-dimensional oscillatory systems.
-The authors revealed that the accuracy of rhythm depends on the choice of output variables, suggesting that the fluctuation in clock and output can be different (\cite{Mori:2016dq}).
+The authors revealed that the accuracy of rhythm depends on the choice of output variables, suggesting that the fluctuation in clock and output can be different \cite{Mori:2016dq}.

-This study considers a simple mathematical model consisting of a fluctuating circadian clock and its output system so that they are analytically tractable.
-By calculating the fluctuations of the circadian clock and the output system, we suggest a design principle for the precise biological rhythm.
+This study numerically examined a several mathematical models consisting of a noisy circadian clock and its output system.
+Moreover, we analytically calculated the fluctuations in oscillation period to understand how noise sources in the clock and output contribute to the variability in periods of the output rhythm.

-\section{RESULTS}
+\section{Results}